The World at One: History

 From late 2005, Shaun Ley presented the show while Clarke recovered from an operation to amputate his left leg.
 Clarke returned part-time in August 2006.
 Other stand-in presenters have included Brian Hanrahan, Guto Harri, Laura Trevelyan, Stephen Sackur, Carolyn Quinn, James Robbins and Mark Mardell.
 The main presenter until March 2018 was Martha Kearney, who presented from Monday to Thursday, with Ley usually in the chair on Friday.
 In April 2018 Sarah Montague took over the lead presenting role from Kearney, who left to take over Montague's previous role as part of the Today team.

 In 2012 and 2014 the programme was nominated as one of the best news and current affairs programmes in the Radio Academy Awards.

 The previous week's programmes can be listened to again using BBC Sounds or downloaded as a podcast.

-Many reporters and producers have spent some time working on the programme including Sue MacGregor, Kirsty Wark, Jonathan Dimbleby, Roger Cook, George Alagiah, Jenny Abramsky, Roger Hearing, Sian Williams,Kirsty Lang, Martin Fewell, Shelagh Fogarty, David Jessel, Nick Ross, Ben Bradshaw, Juliet Bremner, Susannah Simons, Pallab Ghosh and Martha Kearney.
+Many reporters and producers have spent some time working on the programme, including Sue MacGregor, Kirsty Wark, Jonathan Dimbleby, Roger Cook, George Alagiah, Jenny Abramsky, Roger Hearing, Sian Williams, Kirsty Lang, Martin Fewell, Shelagh Fogarty, David Jessel, Nick Ross, Ben Bradshaw, Susannah Simons, Pallab Ghosh and Martha Kearney.